oburu/ReactTodo/readme.md

-This is a react.js boilerplate with all the config for webpack, sass, karma, and more, all wired up.
+This is a react.js boilerplate with all the config for webpack, sass, karma, and the infamous jQuery, all wired up.